Cghlewis/data-mgmt-ed-research-book/_book/16-data-sharing.md

     - Combining datasets may be a great option for longitudinal studies with many waves of data collection.
 Combining files across time can reduce the burden for future researchers who want to view all data across time for each unit of analysis.
 You may consider merging data into a wide format for each participant level (e.g., student-level dataset, teacher-level dataset, school-level dataset), where all forms associated with each case are found in one row.
 See Section \@ref(structure-datastructure) for more information on how to combine files in this way.

 - Separate files
-    - Uploading datasets separately is another option.
-Keeping data in separate files reduces file size.
-It may also make it easier for future researchers to work with data.
+    - On the flip side, sharing data in separate files may reduce burden for researchers interested in individual datasets.
 For instance, if a user is only interested in one instrument collected from one participant group, having the datasets separated allows researchers to download just the file for that one instrument, rather than downloading a larger dataset and dropping variables not relevant to their research.
-If sharing longitudinal datasets separately, you will want to decide if you want to go ahead and add time components to your variable names (e.g., `w1_`, `w2_`), or add a time component variable (e.g., `wave`) to your datasets, removing the need for future users to have to do this step when combining data (see Section \@ref(style-time) for more information on adding time to your dataset).
+    - If sharing longitudinal datasets separately, decide now if you want to go ahead and add time components to your variable names (e.g., `w1_`, `w2_`), or add a time component variable (e.g., `wave`) to your datasets, removing the need for future users to have to do this step when combining data (see Section \@ref(style-time) for more information on adding time to your dataset).
     - When sharing datasets separately, also consider developing a folder and file naming structure that allows researchers to easily know what files they are working with.
 Also make sure that all files have identifiers (i.e., keys) necessary to link datasets.
 Last, you'll want to include a README for future users that helps clarify how datasets can be combined (refer to Section \@ref(document-read) for more information).

 #### File formats